gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 \indent When we fit the additive model of the form ``y~x+group``, the ``lm`` function takes the $\boldsymbol{J}$ categories and creates $\boldsymbol{J-1}$ indicator variables.
+\index{additive model}
 The baseline level is always handled in the intercept.
 The true model will be of the form

 $$y_i=\beta_0 + \beta_1x_i +\beta_2I_{\text{Level}2,i}+\beta_3I_{\text{Level}3,i}